Schmelzberry/NationalParkApi/README.md

 ###### Note on Ids:

-* Always include an ID in the URL and in the json body of a response, as the application needs to know which object the user is trying to reference.
+* Always include an ID(whether it be a State or National Park) in the URL and in the json body of a response, as the application needs to know which park the user is trying to reference.

 * This also applies when using the DELETE functionality.